Portland Streetcar: U.S.-built streetcars

 Meanwhile, the city also purchased an additional five streetcars for the eastside expansion.
 A contract for these was let to United Streetcar in August 2009 and was originally for six cars.
 However, in light of Portland's dissatisfaction with the Škoda propulsion control system, the city decided in 2010 to modify the OIW/United Streetcar contract for these cars, to substitute equipment from Elin for the originally planned Škoda equipment.
 Fabrication of the streetcars had yet to begin at the time of that decision, but the change was substantial enough that delivery was delayed as a result, and the first cars are now not projected to be delivered until December 2012.
 These five cars were not fitted with the Rockwell equipment, because the Rockwell system was still being designed at the time that production was beginning on the additional cars.
 If the city had waited for it to be completed, installed and thoroughly tested in car 015 before installing it in the additional cars, doing so would delay the completion of those cars too much, city officials indicated.
 These first "production-series" cars are United Streetcar model "100", instead of 10T3.
 In 2011, production problems raised the cost of manufacturing of these cars, and as a result, the city agreed to reduce the number of cars on order from six to five.
 These cars have been assigned numbers 021–025 in the Portland Streetcar fleet.
 The first car (021) was delivered in January 2013 and entered service on June 11, 2013.
 As Portland Streetcar prepared to "close the loop" on the CL line with the completion of the Tilikum Crossing bridge, a seventh car (026) was purchased from United Streetcar and was delivered on November 21, 2014.

 On March 21, 2018, Portland Streetcar announced an approval from city council to purchase two new Liberty Streetcars from Brookville Equipment Corporation.
 A third car was added to the order in December 2018.
 Because of the COVID-19 pandemic and other factors, production of the cars was delayed, and by spring 2021 they were not expected to arrive until late 2022 or early 2023.
 An option for two additional vehicles also exists.
 The delivery of the Brookville order began in late March 2023, with the arrival of the first car in Portland; the third and last car arrived in December 2023.
+They are numbered 031–033.

 Prototype car 015, uniquely fitted with the experimental Rockwell propulsion system, became unreliable within a few years of entering service in 2012, and by 2019 it had experienced a system failure that the city was unable to repair.
-The car was last used in service in 2019, and was placed up for auction in 2024.
+The car was last used in service in 2019, and was placed up for auction in 2024; however, it remained unsold in 2026.